 All students are required to submit a final copy of their Master's Thesis to the Graduate Programs Administrator in an electronic version.
-In addition they are required to present the final abstract with findings to Elaine Topeck.
-Students should use the following margins: $1 \frac{1}{2}$ from the left side and $1 \frac{1}{4}$ from the right side, top and bottom, including the page number (you may put the page number on the bottom of the page).
+In addition they are required to present the final abstract with findings to the Education Secretary.
+Students should use the following margins: 1 |/2" from the left side and 1 |/4" from the right side, top and bottom, including the page number (you may put the page number on the bottom of the page).
 Font size should be 11 - 12; font type should be Times New Roman; the report should be double-spaced.